AaronWatters/H5Gizmos/doc/Tutorials/simple_todo.md

 It illustrates how to style a dashboard using the `Template` composite component and external CSS style sheets.

+This tutorial example is closer to a "real" application than some of the other tutorial examples.
+This discussion will not discuss in detail the following:

+- Object oriented structure with a container `TodoList` class which contains `Todo` members.
+- Command line usage options with embedded documentaion.
+- Simple data persistence of todo list elements to a `JSON` formatted file.

+The discussion below explains features more specific to the H5Gizmo platform.

 ## The code

 ```Python